 We are flakes together.
 Huzzah.

 We are emotionally bereft.
 Going out requires fortitude, resilience and pants.
-Sometimes, no-one has that capacity.
-Finding the correct water bottle can take twenty minutes and several rounds of the grief cycle.
+Sometimes, no-one in my family has any of those things.
+Even locating the correct water bottle can take twenty minutes and several rounds of the grief cycle.
 During this time anyone who has previously agreed to wear pants has gleefully de-pantsed.
 We consider how much emotional energy we have available to us at the time and weigh it up against how much will be expended in merely making it out the door.
-I could provide my children with a rich environment and take them out to that multi-cultural night-time event, alternatively I could put them to bed and watch Netflix.
+I could provide my children with a rich intellectual environment and take them out to that multi-cultural night-time event, alternatively I could put them to bed and watch Netflix.

 Getting dressed is highly unpredictable.
-Getting kids dressed is the equivalent of an abandoned backpack at the airport – it might bring about total destruction, or it could be totally fine.
+Getting kids dressed is the equivalent of patting an unknown dog – it might bite your face off, or it could be an easy and enjoyable experience.
 We were late for a play date because my daughter wanted to wear a skirt, but not any of the skirts she owns.
 A different skirt.
 Out there in the world somewhere, and apparently waiting, lonely and scared for her to rescue it and take it home.

 I remember my mother frantically checking who had or hadn’t gone to the toilet before we got into the car.
 She did this until I was approximately 16 and I’m the youngest.
 I thought it was unnecessary and weird.
 Then I had children.
 Children who seem to have the knack of holding in wee and poo until the moment their (admittedly adorable) bottoms hit the car seat.
 After a series of accidents that I still struggle to recall without scrubbing my hands like Lady Macbeth and screeching ‘Out, damned spot!’
 I am now my mother.
 I hound them before we walk to the car ‘Do you need to do a wee?
 A poo?
 Is that wee face?
 Are you sure?
 IS THAT WEE FACE?’